dn280786lea/cars/README.md

 3. When all the ads from the database are loaded, the `Load more` button disappears.
-4. When you click on the heart button on the ad card, it is added to the list of favourites to the list of favourites, and the colour of the button changes to blue.
+4. When you click on the heart button on the ad card, it is added to the list of favourites to the list of favourites, and the colour of the button -heart changes to red.
 5. When the page refreshes, the end result of the user's actions is recorded (favourites cars remain in the list of favourites).
 Implemented using local storage.